 About the Site

-Just a place where I can put things I found helpful or noteworthy.
+Just a place where Dennis Mojado can put things he found helpful or noteworthy.

 About the Author

-Hi, my name is Dennis Mojado.
-I'm a curious and continually fascinated software engineer.
-I specialize in Internet applications and networked systems, having worked in the tech industry for over 16 years.
-I currently work in the greater Sacramento area as a Software Engineering Manager.
-Prior to this, I served various roles in Silicon Valley companies in engineering leadership, site reliability, systems security, and coding lots of interesting applications.
+Dennis Mojado is a curious and continually fascinated software engineer.
+He has specialized in Internet applications and networked systems, having worked in the tech industry for over 18 years.
+Dennis currently works as a Senior Manager for Software Engineering at a major insurance company.
+Prior to this, he served various roles in Silicon Valley companies in engineering leadership, site reliability, systems security, and has coded lots of interesting applications.

-I've helped build startups that still profit and help people today, survived the early 2000's "dot-bomb" while helping companies succeed, saved organizations millions of dollars by being on-call, and have traveled internationally in the name of the mobile revolution.
+Dennis helped build startups that still profit and help people today, survived the early 2000's "dot-bomb" while helping companies succeed, saved organizations millions of dollars by being on-call, and has traveled internationally in the name of the mobile revolution.

-Outside of office life, I am known for old school (film) photography, gelatin silver printmaking; I love producing electronic music, strive at long distance running, and rock climbing (although I fail at both); enjoy camping, riding a Harley, field recording, and of course, writing caffeinated code.
+Outside of office life, Dennis is an avid cypherpunk, writer and author, and was known for old school (film) photography, gelatin silver print-making.
+Dennis loves ham radio, producing electronic music, strives at long distance running, and rock climbing (although he fails at both, miserably); enjoys nature and camping, riding a Harley, field recording, and of course, writing caffeinated code.
+He lives in Central California with his wife, stepkids, and several rescued feral cats.

-If your mobile phone has a QR Code reader, here is my contact info in a vCard.
+If your mobile phone has a QR Code reader, you can get all contact info in a vCard.

 The time has come for a resurgence of caffeinated code!